dijorajsenroy/dsa-python/README.md

 # Placement and Interview Questions

 My codes, and materials for Data Structures and Algorithms, and important interview problems from competitive coding platforms.
-Main resource is Geeks for geeks questions, contribute and add important questions and solutions accordingly, best of luck for interviews!
+Main resource is Geeks for geeks for theory and questions are from GFG, Hackerrank and Leetcode, do contribute and add important questions and solutions accordingly, best of luck for interviews!

 # In the Repository: